top of page

 These disciples swept the early frontier and became a driving force in American Christianity, establishing the first-ever uniquely American Christian tradition!
 They quickly became activists promoting missions and cooperative work among all denominations.
 They emerged as advocates for women’s suffrage, the rapid abolishment of slavery, care for orphans and in need, temperance, anti-war movements, and many other causes stemming from their understanding of the Love and Grace of God for all people.
 The rapid growth of congregations and followers became a religious phenomenon in late 19th and early 20th-century American culture that has not been duplicated.
 The early founders came almost entirely from the Presbyterian tradition.
 Powerful leaders soon joined them from the Baptist and Methodist traditions.

 The entire history of the Independent Christian Church movement has demonstrated a profound commitment to keeping doors and hearts open to all expressions of faith and mission, representing a remarkable diversity of beliefs and views.
 From here, the mission of this Movement would sadly splinter into three distinct branches: the Churches of Christ, Independent Christian Churches and Churches of Christ (Instrumental), and the Disciples of Christ (Christian Church).
 The Church of Christ represented the far-right of the movement, restricting Christian worship to those practices not directly mentioned in the New Testament.
 Because of this, the Church of Christ does not use mechanical instruments in worship; some of them even go as far as not allowing the building of fellowship halls or the use of individual cups for Communion.
 In contrast, the Disciples of Christ (Christian Church) formed an official denomination, evolving the ideas of both Stone and Campbell into a movement that would become highly regionalized.
-Many of the churches, including the precursor to Grace Christian, comprised the "center" of the movement and became "Independents," refusing to align themselves with the the fundamentalist Churches of Christ.
+Many of the churches, including the precursor to Grace Christian, became "Independents," refusing to align themselves with the the fundamentalist Churches of Christ.

 Grace_Logo_Final_unless_daniel_changes_it.005-removebg-preview.png